MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/meeting-effectiveness.md

 # Meeting effectiveness report

-The **Meeting effectiveness** uses a template populated by Viva Insights data to identify whether employees practice habits that lead to more effective meetings.
+The **Meeting effectiveness** report uses a template populated by Viva Insights data to identify whether employees practice habits that lead to more effective meetings.

 The report enables you to: